+- (a) in a security restricted area;

-- (b) on board an aircraft; or - (c) in an air navigation installation. - (2) The prohibited items referred to in subregulation (1) include- - (a) firearms or articles appearing to be firearms, whether or not they can be discharged; - (b) nuclear, chemical or biological agents adapted, or capable of being used for causing injury to or incapacitating persons or damaging or destroying property; - (c) ammunition and explosives; - (d) articles manufactured or adapted to have the appearance of explosives, whether in the form of a missile, bomb, grenade or otherwise: - (e) articles made or adapted for causing injury to or incapacitating persons or damaging or destroying property; - (f) any other dangerous article or substance or other item prescribed by the Authority from time to time. - 42.
-An aircraft operator engaged in commercial air transport shall-
+- (b) on board an aircraft; or

+- (c) in an air navigation installation.

+(2) The prohibited items referred to in subregulation (1) include-

+- (a) firearms or articles appearing to be firearms, whether or not they can be discharged; - (b) nuclear, chemical or biological agents adapted, or capable of being used for causing injury to or incapacitating persons or damaging or destroying property; - (c) ammunition and explosives; - (d) articles manufactured or adapted to have the appearance of explosives, whether in the form of a missile, bomb, grenade or otherwise; - (e) articles made or adapted for causing injury to or incapacitating persons or damaging or destroying property; and - (f) any other dangerous article or substance or other item prescribed by the Authority from time to time.

+42. An aircraft operator engaged in commercial air transport shall-